 Premature gray hair is defined as hair that goes gray at least 10 or more years earlier than it should.
 The age cutoff for defining premature gray hair differs according to a person's ethnicity.
 Caucasian people who go gray at age 20 are said to have premature graying.
 An Asian person whose hair turns gray at age 25 is said to suffer from premature graying.
 African Americans are said to go prematurely gray if their hair turns gray at the age of 30 or younger.

+What health problems are linked to gray hair?
 Several conditions may be associated with an increased risk of gray hair.
 Autoimmune conditions are health issues where the immune system attacks part of the body.
 Vitiligo is an autoimmune disease where the immune system attacks and destroys cells in the scalp that make pigment.
 This results in graying hair.
 Lack of vitamin B12, thyroid disorders, and rare tumor conditions may cause gray hair.
 Alopecia areata is a condition that produces patchy hair loss.
 It may mimic sudden graying because the hair that often remains is often gray or white.
 Hair that regrows may come back in white, gray, or your natural color.

 Stress cannot directly cause gray hair, but it is associated with increased hair loss.
 Stress is a common trigger for telogen effluvium, which is a condition associated with rapid hair loss.
 People who have telogen effluvium experience hair loss that is three times faster than normal.
 Chronic stress affects hair growth negatively and can lead to persistent hair loss.
 Stress seems to change hair follicles and push them into the so-called resting stage.
 After undergoing a period of hair loss, it is possible that the hair that grows back may come in gray.
 This is especially true if you are middle-aged or older.